fons/cl-twitter/README.md

 If everything goes well, you should be logged in.
 Your access tokens are stored in clear text in a file called access.ht, away from the repo.
-So this is obviously not the moste secure solution.
+This is obviously not the moste secure solution.

 ### Subsequent access

 Run (cl-twitter:get-authenticated-user <user name> ).
-This will read access credentials from acces.ht.
+This will read the access credentials from acces.ht.

-Currently this is set up to handle one user name at a time.

 ## Description